May 2014 Kaizen Tour Report

 The tour also included visits to two multinational companies applying lean principles within the food and beverage industry.
 Kikkoman, famous for its excellence in R&D and innovation in the production and distribution of soy sauce, was the tour group’s first visit.
 In addition to a plant tour, a management discussion was held with Kikkoman staff presenting on two of their recent kaizen projects.

 ITO EN, the world leader in production and distribution of green tea products, was the group’s final visit.
 The tour included ITO EN’s R&D and quality control labs, tea processing and packaging, and their new coffee roasting facility for their Tully’s Coffee brand.
 The group met with representatives from ITO EN’s production division responsible for administering the company’s kaizen and employee suggestion schemes.

 In addition to learning about Japanese management philosophy and productivity practices, the tour group spent the week immersed in Japanese culture, received training on Japanese business culture, and experienced local food, drink, entertainment and customs.

 The tour was led by Shinka Management in conjunction with the Australian Industry Group and Simply Lean Business Solutions.
-The tour is open to participants from all countries.
-For further details see the Lean Japan Tour page.
-The tour is page is also available in Turkish (Yalın üretim Eğitim), Arabic (جولة التعرف على نظام الإنتاج والتصنيع الرشيق في اليابان) and German (Lean Manufacturing Ausbildung).
+The tour is open to all English-speaking professionals.
+For further details on our next tours, see the Lean Japan Tour page.